 The Compensation Committee is composed solely of directors that meet the applicable independence and non-employee director requirements of NASDAQ and SEC rules and regulations.
-The current Compensation Committee members are Messrs.
-Schroeder and Federico.
-None of these individuals was an officer or employee of EchoStar or our subsidiaries or DISH or its subsidiaries at any time during the 2020 fiscal year.
-During the 2020 fiscal year, no executive officer of EchoStar served on: (i) the compensation committee of another entity, one of whose executive officers served on our Compensation Committee, or (iii) the compensation committee of another entity, one of whose executive officers served on our Board of Directors.
+The current Compensation Committee members are Ms. Hershman and Mr. Schroeder.
+None of these individuals was an officer or employee of EchoStar or our subsidiaries or DISH or its subsidiaries at any time during the 2021 fiscal year.
+During the 2021 fiscal year, no executive officer of EchoStar served on: (i) the compensation committee of another entity, one of whose executive officers served on our Compensation Committee, (ii) the board of directors of another entity, one of whose executive officers served on our Compensation committee of another entity, one of whose executive officers served on our Board of Directors.